Children's parties - geocaching - orienteering - permits - volunteering

 If you want to get some fresh air and make a difference in your local forest, the Forestry Commission and partner organisations offer a number of opportunities to lend a hand with a variety of projects and events.

-The rangers lead volunteers on selected days to undertake trail checks and maintenance of the facilities.
+The rangers lead volunteers on the first and third Thursday of every month to undertake trail checks and maintenance of the facilities.
 Please email Darren Best or call 01388 488312 for a chat about volunteering opportunities.

 If you love mountain-biking then the Hamsterley Trailblazers organise monthly trail building sessions and social rides out in the forest.